Oct 29, 2024

 About Platform45:

-Platform45 is the software developer behind groundbreaking software applications such as Howler, Float and Kena.
+Platform45 is the software developer behind ground breaking software applications such as Howler, Kena and Float.

 Established in 2008, Platform45's commitment lies in fostering long-term partnerships, accompanying our clients through their entire business journey.